Shiztev/sts/README.md

 # ssftp
-CLI application for ssh and sftp.
+A CLI application that combines SSH and SFTP functionality to simplify and unify the two services.

-## Dependancies
+## Requirements
 Rust (and Cargo) >= 1.60.0
 OpenSSL (needs libssl.so.1.1)